rezwan-ahmed-l7/rezwan-ahmed-l7/README.md

 ### Featured Projects

-Here are some of the desktop applications I've engineered from scratch:
+Here are some projects that I have recently worked on:

 | Project Name | Description | Tech Stack | Link |
 | :--- | :--- | :--- | :--- |